 Continuity Nod: Alpha mentions that nobody can get into the Command Center without a Power Coin, a plot point first mentioned in the "Green With Evil" five-parter.
 Ivan Ooze, of course, disagrees. note *** In keeping with the different continuity in the show no one gets in undetected without a power coin.
 In the movie no one gets in without a power coin.
 Period.
 Except Ivan Ooze.
 He didn't need to worry about that, and just slid through cracks in the door.

 We couldn't get a cab, 'cause we ain't got no money!
 We missed the last train but we thought...
 We'd get the night bus but the night bus never came!
 We'd almost gone home and it started to... * thunderclap*

-Darker and Edgier: They actually mention several times about people possibly dying, including Zordon and the group of brainwashed parents.
+Darker and Edgier: They mention several times the possibility that people could die, including Zordon and the group of brainwashed parents.
 Kids are also seen at a Rave of some sort (including Bulk and Skull), smearing themselves with Ivan's Ooze and implying it to be some sort of delinquent party.
 There is even a news broadcast reporting on the destruction being caused by Ooze's monsters.

 Reporter: The mayor has declared a state of emergency...

 The Day The Music Lied: As The Team morphs for the first time in the film, we are treated to a pumped-up version of the theme song and obligatory posing, after which it is revealed that the bad guys have fled the scene during all the buildup.
 Even the post-reveal guitar riff sounds disappointed.

 Despair Event Horizon: Zordon crosses it, after Ivan Ooze destroys the Command Center.
 He flat out tells the Rangers Ivan Ooze is victorious and there's nothing they can do; it's Alpha-5 that sets them out on their quest to find a new source of power.